-The Day of Arafah occurs on the ninth day of the Islamic lunar month of Dhul Hijja.
-As a rule of thumb, the day is usually about 70 days after Ramadan has ended.
+The Day of Arafah (or Arafat) occurs on the ninth day of the Islamic lunar month of Dhul Hijja.
+As a rule, this day is usually about 70 days after Ramadan has ended.
 The Day of Arafah is an important day for Muslims because it recognizes where Muhammad gave his “farewell address” as the end of his life was growing near.
 Each year, a large number of pilgrims gather in Mecca on Mount Arafat.
 In the United Arab Emirates, The Day of Arafah is considered a public holiday.

 Day of Arafah - History